ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/how-to/check-if-there-are-any-changes-on-a-session.dotnet.markdown

 {PANEL:WhatChanged}

 Method returns all changes for each entity stored within the session.
-Including name of the field/property that changed, its old and new value and change type.
+Including name of the field/property that changed, its old and new value, and change type.

 ### Syntax